weynandk/info_threefold/docs/definitions-concepts/circles.md

 # Circles and Organization

-ThreeFold foundation is organized in circles.
+ThreeFold Foundation is organized in circles rather than a pyramid.
+Circle owners are responsible for ensuring the forward movement of their teams and the responsibilities of those teams.
+Circles are especially useful for decentralized working.

 It is a completely open structure and anyone can participate.
-Here you can find details on structure of circles.